Light: Light pressure

 Light exerts physical pressure on objects in its path, a phenomenon which can be deduced by Maxwell's equations, but can be more easily explained by the particle nature of light: photons strike and transfer their momentum.
 Light pressure is equal to the power of the light beam divided by c, the speed of light.
 Due to the magnitude of c, the effect of light pressure is negligible for everyday objects.
-For example, a one-milliwatt laser pointer exerts a force of about 3.3 piconewtons on the object being illuminated; thus, one could lift a U.S. penny with laser pointers, but doing so would require about 30 billion 1-mW laser pointers.
-However, in nanometre-scale applications such as nanoelectromechanical systems (NEMS), the effect of light pressure is more significant and exploiting light pressure to drive NEMS mechanisms and to flip nanometre-scale physical switches in integrated circuits is an active area of research.
+For example, a one-milliwatt laser pointer exerts a force of about 3.3 piconewtons on the object being illuminated; thus, one could lift a US penny with laser pointers, but doing so would require about 30 billion 1-mW laser pointers.
+However, in nanometer-scale applications such as nanoelectromechanical systems (NEMS), the effect of light pressure is more significant and exploiting light pressure to drive NEMS mechanisms and to flip nanometer-scale physical switches in integrated circuits is an active area of research.
 At larger scales, light pressure can cause asteroids to spin faster, acting on their irregular shapes as on the vanes of a windmill.
 The possibility of making solar sails that would accelerate spaceships in space is also under investigation.

 Although the motion of the Crookes radiometer was originally attributed to light pressure, this interpretation is incorrect; the characteristic Crookes rotation is the result of a partial vacuum.
 This should not be confused with the Nichols radiometer, in which the (slight) motion caused by torque (though not enough for full rotation against friction) is directly caused by light pressure.

 As a consequence of light pressure, Einstein in 1909 predicted the existence of "radiation friction" which would oppose the movement of matter.
 He wrote, "radiation will exert pressure on both sides of the plate.
 The forces of pressure exerted on the two sides are equal if the plate is at rest.
 However, if it is in motion, more radiation will be reflected on the surface that is ahead during the motion (front surface) than on the back surface.
 The backwardacting force of pressure exerted on the front surface is thus larger than the force of pressure acting on the back.
 Hence, as the resultant of the two forces, there remains a force that counteracts the motion of the plate and that increases with the velocity of the plate.
 We will call this resultant 'radiation friction' in brief."

 Usually light momentum is aligned with its direction of motion.
 However, for example in evanescent waves momentum is transverse to direction of propagation.